-After having a variety of dogs for over 40 years now, we have found at GoodNightDog, that the round, plush, pillow dog bed design is the most accommodating for the majority of dogs.
+After having a variety of dogs for over 40 years now, we have found at GoodNightDog, that the round, plush, pillow dog bed design is the most accommodating for the majority of dogs - basically a dog bed cushion that's comfy and easy to clean.
 Since dogs naturally seek out a comfortable place to relax and rest, every dog benefits from having his/her own dog bed for lounging and sleeping.
 Our designs allow dogs more freedom to lay any which way they like.
 Finding a bed that ends up being the dog's favorite place to curl up and fall asleep is made easy at GoodNightDog.com.
 Our dog beds are durable, washable, and made from stylish fabrics.
 At GoodNightDog.com we provide small, medium and large bed sizes for any breed of dog.
 Quality construction and durable materials means a dog bed will last longer and be more comfortable for the dog.

 That’s what we want for you and your dog.

 Reasons To Give Your Dog A Massage

 Seriously?
 A dog massage?!
 This the response some people might have when they hear you say that you are thinking about massaging your dog.
 Just as with humans, massaging your dog can relieve pain and stress, as well as calm nerves.

 Rubi Sullivan, CSAMP (certified small animal massage practitioner) explains that “massage is a gentle and non-invasive therapy that is a great way to maintain your dog’s health and well-being, as well as regular veterinary visits.”